Skip to Content

 Runner-up double: Larktale Caravan Coupe

-The best traveling strollers are those that are lightweight and narrow to lug around and carry, but feature extras such as recline, a sun canopy, and a decent basket underneath.
+The best traveling strollers are ones that are lightweight and narrow to lug around and carry, but feature extras such as a recline, a sun canopy, and a decent basket underneath.

 Travel Stroller or Stroller for Airplane?